MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

    > * Only the default table configurations are currently supported.
 Altering RBAC settings in Dataverse can lead to unexpected results.

-## Customer Insights and Customer Journey Orchestration
+## Customer Insights with Customer Journey Orchestration
 Customer Insights and Customer Journey Orchestration (CJO) are tightly integrated for a delightful activation journey.

 Marketing contributors in Customer Insights should be given the *Marketing Professional (BU level)* role in Dataverse to govern their access to data from Customer Journey Orchestration.
 When they go to CJO they will only have access to customer profiles and segments that belong to their business unit.